Let Your Little Light Shine

 “Those who need the brightest light to shine upon them have the deepest and darkest hurts to heal”

-Have you ever met or do you know someone who comes across as a braggadocio or blowhard?
+Have you ever met or do you know someone who comes across as braggadocio or blowhard?
 I used to think they were selfish and didn’t really respect them.
 I’m growing up I guess…lol all it took was 62 years!
 Seriously, now I realize they need the attention and light because their hurts run deep.
 Giving our children a sense of self and uniqueness is a HUGE gift and guiding them to give and receive light is too!
-Some parents with special need kids have to be super on top of it all I got this type parents for their own ego and many of them usually learn as the years go on that they are ok…not about them but the child.
+Some parents with special needs kids have to be super on top of it all I got this type of parent for their own ego and many of them usually learn as the years go on that they are ok…not about them but the child.
 I admit I had a few years like that myself.
-My hurt was sooo deep I needed the world to see that I was a “normal” “perfect” mom and I could measure up to societies expectations of what acceptable and perfect parenting should be.
+My hurt was so deep I needed the world to see that I was a “normal” and “perfect” mom and that I could measure up to society's expectations of what acceptable and perfect parenting should be.

-Then, you settle in and life rolls along and joy bubbles up from within and shines OUTward.
-That’s the best kind of light…can you hear it “This little light of mine, I’m gonna let it shine” lol Alright, my point is as you must know is when we let our light shine from within and add it to the thousands of other light beams out there we heal hurts and uplift hearts.
-Let’s all strive as we wind down this horrendous year to remember as warriors on the frontlines take life as it comes, forgive and spread joy!
-Every day get up, show up and give it all up!
+Then, you settle in, and life rolls along, and joy bubbles up from within and shines outward.
+That’s the best kind of light…can you hear it “This little light of mine, I’m gonna let it shine” lol Alright, my point is as you must know when we let our light shine from within and add it to the thousands of other light beams out there we heal hurts and uplift hearts.
+Let’s all strive as we wind down this horrendous year to remember as warriors on the frontlines take life as it comes, forgive, and spread joy!
+Every day get up, show up, and give it all up!